 Living alone may be a choice, or it can mark the end of a serious relationship, whether through a break-up or bereavement.
 A sudden shift to living along can be an emotional time, with tackling your finances a long way from your mind.

 Yet the cost of managing a mortgage or rent, bills and other essential household outgoing can add up.
-Here are some tips to manage the financial implications.
+Here are some tips to manage the financial implications of living solo.

 Remember the discounts